How much is a Solar Lease?

 Capital Lease

-Capital leases are typically used for commercial or business use.
-Each month, you pay the financing institution.
-In the end, you will be able to purchase solar panels.
-The standard solar lease term is between 5 and 15 years, however, you are able to extend it for up at 20 years.
+Capital leases are generally intended for commercial or business.
+Monthly payments are made to the financing institution.
+Eventually, you can purchase the solar panels.
+The typical solar lease runs between 5 and 15 years but you can extend it for up to 20 years.
 People who are on an agreement with a solar company may be eligible for tax credits and cash rebates.

 Example

-A tax credit of 30% for federal taxpayers credit could be earned from an investment in solar panels.
-This allows you to reduce 30% of the total cost for installing solar panels.
+A tax credit of 30% for federal taxpayers credit would be earned for the purchase of solar panels.
+This allows you to take 30% off the cost of installing solar panels.

 • Leases affect the credit score of the company, which can affect the rate of interest (usually set).